-Founder & Curator
+Founder & Lead Planner

 I am a Henderson County native and a connector who is committed to helping individuals build deeper connections with the people in their lives and to the place that they land, either temporarily or permanently.
 Creating meaningful experiences (small & big) with my husband – Derek, boys – Jude & Gibson, and my tribe brings me immense joy.
 You can find me serving with a local nonprofit, drinking coffee and chatting with friends, hiking on a nearby trail, paddling at sunrise, or dining at one of the fabulous local restaurants.